 A recent post on Reddit from back in June detailed exactly how anti-Bitcoin eBay and PayPal have been towards their users.

 If you get caught selling Bitcoin hardware on eBay, Paypal will “sever business relationships with you,” they said in an email to a users who sold Bitcoin mining equipment via eBay.
 Reddit user “bitcointrading” posted verbatim a letter he got from PayPal Compliance that informed him he was locked out of his PayPal account until he signed an affidavit stating that he understood and would “comply with PayPal’s terms and conditions.”

-I wrote this post on an airplane next to a woman who buys and sells silver via eBay and PayPal.
+I wrote this post on an airplane next to a woman who is investing in silver via eBay and PayPal.
 She saw me writing this article and volunteered to tell me about her discontent with the service, which centers around the constant tech issues with the site (uploads timing out) and being a frequently hounded by the compliance department.

 She has a +1555 rating on eBay and says she makes, on average about $15,000 a month, supplementing her and her husband’s retirement.

 Between the increasing issues with PayPal and the decaying infrastructure problems she’s noticing with eBay, she believes she’ll be switching to an alternative site for sellers.
 From PayPal to WebMoney, the online wallet enviroment is ripe with change, what will happen in the next 10 years?
 What was clear after our conversation that even among it’s most avid users, eBay and PayPal have a serious perception problem; they are definitely not seen as innovators.

 Moves like acquiring “good enough” innovators like Braintree won’t give PayPal the edge it needs.
 It needs to look towards towards true disruption for it’s solution… or it will itself be disrupted out of business.